Sarah Perkins: AFL Women's career

 On 25 March 2017 Perkins and the Adelaide Crows defeated the Brisbane Lions at Metricon Stadium to become the inaugural AFLW premiers.
-Perkins played an instrumental role in the Crow's success, and was named on the forward line in the 2017 All-Australian team.
+Perkins played an instrumental role in the Crows' success, and was named on the forward line in the 2017 All-Australian team.

 On 18 May 2017, Adelaide signed Perkins for the 2018 AFLW season.

 In 2019, Sarah was delisted from Adelaide.

 In 2020, Sarah was added as an injury replacement player to the Melbourne list.